snayan/backselect/README.md

 * ...

 ## Usage
 It is based on backbone.
-So ,it is depend on jquery,underscore,backbone.you must install those before use backselect. if you have installed jquery,underscore,backbone,you can use it,like below
+So ,it is depend on [jquery](https://github.com/jquery/jquery),[underscore](https://github.com/jashkenas/underscore),[backbone](https://github.com/jashkenas/backbone).you must install those before using backselect. if you have installed jquery,underscore,backbone,you can use it,like below
-* you need install it  `npm install backselect`
+* install it  `npm install backselect`
-* you need include `select.js` and `src/select.css` in your html.
+* include `select.js` and `src/select.css` in your html.

 ## Example
 you can just given options just like `new BackSelect(options)`.